 When you reject candidates, consider using email.
 According to one survey, 65% of candidates want to hear bad news via email.
 Your email shouldn’t give too much feedback as to why you are rejecting them.
 However, be sure to include the candidate’s name and wish them well.

 Although the candidate may not be right for the current position, they might be perfect for a future job opening.
-Maintain communication with a candidate if you feel they could be a good fit in the future.
+Maintain communication with a candidate if you feel they could be a good fit in the future to avoid the hiring process mistakes.